Monday, March 5, 2012

 Once there was a river that gently flowed past the rich plains bordering a tiny fishing village called Hagonoy, before it drained into the sea.
 It was once the habitat for mangroves and rich marine life.
 Birds and fowls of various kind made their home there.

 As a kid, I fondly recall watching other children enjoy its cool, blue-green waters.
 It was a veritable summer pool for the young boys, the sturdy mangroves served as their diving boards.
 On its once verdant banks, I was given to contemplation.
-There I penned my first poetries, and drew nearer to my God.
-To this day, I have recurring dreams of my childhood in this special spot.
+There I penned my first poetry, and drew nearer to what I conceive God to be.
+To this day, I have recurring dreams of childhood days often spent in this special spot.
 And yes, in its honor, my writer’s pseudonym, and this blog’s name is “Restless River.”

 In this river that used to teem with life, it is now not uncommon to find the floating carcasses of animals.
 Plastics, garbage litter it.
 Stench fill its once fresh air.
 Garbage dumps flow into this river.
 Untreated heavy metal-laced waste water is suspected to be polluting it.